 - Explain the above to your client, and they should be very happy – this method is arguably more clear than the tracked changes method, since all cells that are not changed are blended out (and marked with a “-” to indicate they have been checked).

 In my case, the client was very happy with the solution provided and extra-pleased that I had gone to the trouble of solving the problem.
-Well, what more do you expect of a German to English IT and technology translator? 😉
+Well, what more do you expect of English Rose Berlin?
+I do love my tech. ;)

 Thanks!
 Now, where have you been, Rose?